BhosaleAniket/Nourishing-Numbers/README.md

 **Alternative Hypothesis**: The missingness of reviews does depend on the number of steps in the recipe.

-**Test Statistic:** Absolute difference of mean number of steps of the distribution of the group without missing reviews and the distribution of the mean number without missing reviews.
+**Test Statistic:** Absolute difference of mean number of steps of the distribution of the group without missing reviews and the distribution of the mean number of steps with missing reviews.

 **Significance Level:** 0.05